Sciencentistguy/qobuz_identifier/readme.md

 Before use, a Qobuz App ID must be obtained (see https://github.com/ImAiiR/QobuzDownloaderX/issues/2#issuecomment-575852400)

-This must then either be passed directly to the application via the command-line or the environment variable `QOBUZ_IDENTNFIER_APPID`, or placed in a file whose path is passed to the application by the same method.
+This must then either be passed directly to the application via the command-line or the environment variable `QOBUZ_IDENTIFIER_APPID`, or placed in a file whose path is passed to the application by the same method.

 ## Usage